iterorganization/IMAS-ParaView/docs/source/ci_config.rst

     It needs a virtual framebuffer implementation.
 This is currently not working reliably on the CI nodes, and so this job as been disabled for now.
-It can be run manually.
+To run the complete suite, including the virtual framebuffer tests, make sure you have all the environment modules loaded and run ``pytest`` in the root folder of the repository.

     **Example:**

+    ``$ ci/run_pytest.sh IMASPy IMAS-AL-Python ParaView Xvfb # identical run as in the CI``

-    ``$ ci/run_pytest.sh IMASPy IMAS-AL-Python ParaView Xvfb``
+    ``$ module load IMASPy IMAS-AL-Python ParaView Xvfb`` ``$ pytest # enforcing the vfb tests``

 Benchmark
     This job runs the ASV benchmarks on the CI server.
 It